 Big Hole National Battlefield

-Coyote Camp has been cancelled for spring of 2021.
+Coyote Camp has been rescheduled for the fall of 2022.

 Reservations for Other Education Programming at the Battlefield

 Due to our small staff, private tours or programs to schools or homeschool groups outside of Coyote Camp are extremely limited, and may not be available.
 However, all groups who are not able to participate in Coyote Camp are welcome to watch the park film (the theater can accomated 25 people at a time), hike the trails, puruse the visitor center, and participate in regularly scheduled battlefield tours and ranger programs.

 Staff at the battlefield near Chinook, Montana offer several types of educational programs.
 Reservations are required for school groups who would like a ranger to visit their classroom or lead a guided tour of the battlefield.
 Educational programs can be tailored for any age group and topics can range from introductions to the Nez Perce people and culture to the Nez Perce Flight of 1877.
 Educators and organized groups please call (406) 357-3130 or email us to make arrangements.

 Groups that arrange a tour of the battlefield are encouraged to also visit the Blaine County Museum to view the multimedia presentation “40 Miles to Freedom.”
 Please contact the Blaine County Museum at (406) 357-2590 for more information.

 The staff at the park's visitor center in Spalding, Idaho offer a unique opportunity to learn about a people and culture that have been part of this land for thousands of years.
 You may schedule a field trip or utelize our curriculum materials to tell the story of the Nez Perce in your classroom.

 Last updated: May 19, 2022